Arrests In Shooting That Killed 3 And Hurt 15 At A Park In Las Cruces, New Mexico

 Authorities were seeking video from the park and tips from those present as the investigation continued Sunday.

-The police and fire departments, along with community groups, offered support for victims and their family members Sunday at the Las Cruces Convention Center.
+Officials said the police and fire departments, along with community groups, would provide support for victims and their family members from Sunday through Tuesday at the Las Cruces Convention Center.

 “Crisis counseling, spiritual counseling and connecting victims with local resources and financial assistance will be provided,” the city statement said.
 “Anybody impacted by this tragedy is encouraged to attend.”